FAQ: Why Assange is on trial in London for extradition to the United States

 Why is Assange imprisoned in Britain?

-Assange is a polarizing figure, beloved as a whistleblowing patron of a free press or derided as an opportunist hacker.
+Assange is a polarizing figure, beloved as a whistleblowing patron of a free press or derided as an opportunistic hacker.

-He spent seven years holed up in the Ecuadoran embassy, which granted him asylum just out of the reach of warrants for his arrest.
+He spent seven years holed up in the Ecuadoran Embassy, which granted him asylum just out of the reach of warrants for his arrest.
 In April 2019, Ecuadoran authorities expelled him, which enabled British authorities to detain him.

 Britain initially sought custody of Assange based on a Swedish extradition request involving sexual assault and rape allegations there.
 But when they arrested him in 2019, authorities said it was “on behalf of the United States,” and a U.S. indictment was soon unsealed.